Design Prompt

 70%

-Commuters who feel uneasy about returning to public transit after the pandemic
+Commuters feel unease to public transit amid pandemic restrictions

 I just text the bus station to find what time